Pratikbhanuse/pratikbhanuse.github.io/_pages/about.md

 Hello World!
 Welcome to my website...

-Hi, it's Pratik!
+Hi, this is Pratik!
 Currently working as a Quantitative Researcher at [BCA Research](https://www.bcaresearch.com/).
 I am a theoretical physicist by education and enthusiastic and curious about the implementation of laws of physics and tools in mathematics in the realm of finance and economics.